AdamLiechty/On-the-Cent/README.md

 On-the-Cent
 ===========

-A build-your-own hunt for a treasure that only requires a pocket full of pennies and a smart phone.
+A build-your-own treasure hunt that only requires a pocket full of pennies and a smart phone.ennies and a smart phone.